jmjuanes/mikel/README.md

 #### slot

-> Added in `v0.33.0`.
+> Added in `v0.33.0`

-The `slot` helper allows you to capture a block of template content and store it under a named key.
-Captured slots become available through the special `@slot` state variable.
+The `slot` helper captures a block of template content and stores it under a named key, accessible via the `@slot` state variable.

 ```javascript
 const template = `
 {{#slot "name"}}Bob{{/slot}}